El Salvador offers to house violent US criminals and deportees of any nationality in unprecedented deal

 By Stefano Pozzebon, Jessie Yeung, Marlon Sorto and Lex Harvey, CNN

-“In an act of extraordinary friendship to our country … (El Salvador) has agreed to the most unprecedented and extraordinary migratory agreement anywhere in the world,” Rubio told reporters.
+“In an act of extraordinary friendship to our country … (El Salvador) has agreed to the most unprecedented and extraordinary migratory agreement anywhere in the world,” Rubio told reporters Monday.

 The country will continue accepting Salvadoran deportees who illegally entered the US, he said.
 It will also “accept for deportation any illegal alien in the United States who is a criminal from any nationality, be they MS-13 or Tren de Aragua and house them in his jails,” he said – referring to two notorious transnational gangs with members from El Salvador and Venezuela.